 Note that we work under the assumption of the exact validity of the CP symmetry (so $\expval{{\vec{D}}}=0 $ ), the quantum uncertainty of the neutron EDM is:

 Using the expression \eqref{nEDM Definition}, the right-hand side of the last equation can be expressed as

 Consider now the previous expression's fourth, fifth, and sixth terms.
 They have the form $ 2q_iq_j\langle \vec{x_i}\cdot\vec{x_j}\rangle$.
 At this point, we start by noting the mathematical inequality $\langle \vec{x_i}\cdot\vec{x_j}\rangle \leq \sqrt{ \langle ||\vec{x_i} ||^2 ||\rangle \langle ||\vec{x_j} ||^2 \rangle }$ where the equality would only be achieved if there is a complete correlation between the quantities involved.
-That seems quite difficult to imagine because such complete correlations would only apply to the full wave function, which in our simplified model involves the three valence quarks.
-Thus, when the position of the third quark is integrated over, the density matrix for the remaining two particles would of course encode a strong correlation, which however ought, in general, to undergo a certain level of degradation as compared to the very rigid correlations in the state of the complete system\footnote{This feature can be illustrated even at the classical level by considering a set of billiard tables set initially with the balls in identical positions, having a player hit the white ball in each table imparting in all cases the same fixed energy to that ball with the only quantity that differs from table to table being the initial direction of the hit.
+It's challenging to imagine complete correlations because they would only apply to the full wave function, which in our simplified model involves the three valence quarks.
+Thus, when the position of the third quark is integrated over, the density matrix for the remaining two particles would naturally encode a strong correlation.
+However, in general, this correlation ought to undergo a certain level of degradation as compared to the very rigid correlations in the state of the complete system \footnote{This feature can be illustrated even at the classical level by considering a set of billiard tables set initially with the balls in identical positions, having a player hit the white ball in each table imparting in all cases the same fixed energy to that ball with the only quantity that differs from table to table being the initial direction of the hit.
 Under these conditions, there will be a complete correlation among the conditions of the three balls in all tables, with the entire collection described in terms of a one-parameter family (the initial angle of the billiard stick).
-However, if we decide to limit the consideration to only two of the balls (ignoring the white ball in all cases, for instance) at any time, the correlation between the states of the other two balls will be less than perfect, i.e. it would have been degraded by ignoring relevant degrees of freedom.}.
+However, if we decide to limit the consideration to only two of the balls (ignoring the white ball in all cases, for instance) at any time, the correlation between the states of the other two balls will be less than perfect, i.e., it would have been degraded by ignoring relevant degrees of freedom.}.